Michaelangel007/apple2_hgr_font_tutorial/README.md

     6418:00 00 01 01 02 02 03 03
     6420:00 00 01 01 02 02 03 03
     6428:00 00 01 01 02 02 03 03

+To save this AppleWin press `F7`, at the debugger console `bsave "hgrtable.bin",6400:642F`, press `F7`.

 To select which row to draw at we'll pass that in the X register to our DrawCharColRow() routine: